duquesara/gamezone_analysis/README.md

 * PlayStation experienced the steepest decline and accounted for a disproportionate share of total revenue loss, particularly in North America. **Reassessing regional pricing, inventory allocation, and promotional strategies for PlayStation in NA can help determine whether the decline reflects market saturation or execution gaps.**

-* Sharp post-holiday peak-to-trough declines indicate sensitivity to seasonal demand normalization. **Incorporating post-holiday adjustments into forecasting, inventory planning, and promotional timing could reduce revenue volatility after peak sales periods**
+* Sharp post-holiday peak-to-trough declines indicate sensitivity to seasonal demand normalization. **Incorporating post-holiday adjustments into forecasting, inventory planning, and promotional timing could reduce revenue volatility after peak sales periods.**

 * Low-revenue products contribute minimally on their own, with products like the headsets making up less than 2% of revenue. **Leveraging these products through bundles or add-on promotions may increase average order value before considering discontinuation.**